• Feb 27, 2026

 • How to get proof of address without bills?

 The Financial Conduct Authority, an organization regulating banks in the UK, has a list of possible alternative solutions that people can use to get proof of address.
-The best option is to get in touch with the bank and ask about its policies.
+The best option is to get in touch with the bank and ask about its policies on how to get proof of address without bills.

 • What is an acceptable proof of residency in the UK?

 Proof of residency confirms legal residence status in a country (e.g., residency permit, long-term visa).
-Financial institutions may request both proof of residency and proof of address.
+Financial institutions may request both proof of residency and proof of address, meaning you may need separate proof of residency documents.
+The proof of residency that an institution will accept depends on its policies, so you should always check with them.